 - Use your name.
-I don’t recommend anonymous complaints in these settings since (a) the company will probably know it was you anyway, and (b) an anonymous complaint may not give you any legal protection at all.
+We don’t recommend anonymous complaints in these settings since (a) the company will probably know it was you anyway, and (b) an anonymous complaint may not give you any legal protection at all.

 - Follow up.
 If your initial complaint is ignored, see what the policy recommends.
 Often, policies tell you that if you’re not satisfied with the way your complaint was handled, you should then pursue a different path.
 Do it.
 Don’t skip anything.
 And do it in writing.
 Incomplete efforts to pursue a complaint can be as bad as no effort at all.
 Be equally clear at every level.